 Cross-Cultural Competence (3C)

-A service member discusses personal space.
+A service member discusses business card protocol.